Winning-Software/loom-spinner/README.md

 A streamlined environment management tool for PHP developers.

-Loom Spinner makes it easy to launch minimal, thoughtfully pre-configured Docker containers for PHP development - helping you enjoy a fast, consistent, and hassle-free workflow.
+Loom Spinner makes it easy to launch minimal, thoughtfully pre-configured Docker containers for PHP development; helping you enjoy a fast, consistent, and hassle-free workflow.

 Run simple commands from anywhere on your system to manage your environments.